hwaien/hwaien.github.io/_posts/2015-05-01-avoid-pass-by-reference-in-c-sharp.md

 ---
 layout: post
 title: "Avoid Pass-by-Reference in C#"
-summary:    When designing C# libraries for a general audience, avoid the out and ref keywords.
 ---

+When designing C# libraries for a general audience, avoid the `out` and `ref` keywords.

 ## What is pass-by-reference?